yeniHan/Notification-alarm/README.md

      b.
 Display
       - Only the lastest 3 notifications are displayed.
-      - Every 10 second, all existing notifications are disappeared automatically.
+      - Every 10 seconds, all existing notifications are disappeared automatically.

      c.
 Delete function
        By clicking the close button of each notification box, a user can remove it.